Common nase

 The common nase (Chondrostoma nasus) is a European potamodromous cyprinid fish.
 It is often simply called the nase, but that can refer to any species of its genus Chondrostoma.
 Another name is sneep.

 Distribution

 The nase is found naturally in drainages of the Black Sea (Danube, Dniestr, Southern Bug, Dniepr), the southern Baltic Sea (Nieman, Odra, Vistula) and the southern North Sea (to Meuse in the west).
 Moreover, it has been introduced to the Rhône, Loire, Hérault, and Soca/Isonzo (Italy, Slovenia) drainages.
 It is a migratory fish.
+The fish is most important food source for a Danube salmon (Huchen).

 Appearance

 The nase has a spindle shaped physique, with a blue-grey metallic-coloured scales and orange tail.
 It has relatively sharp lower lip.
 Generally, the fish range from 25 to 40 cm in length, and weigh about 1 kg.
 However, specimens have been recorded up to 58.5 cm long and 3.4 kg in weight.

 The maximum recorded life span of the fish is 15 years.

 The nase has a typical head form.